Skip to main content

 Scholarship Awards

-Scott Scholars candidates must be eligible to receive the UNO Regent's Scholarship.
+Scott Scholars candidates must be eligible to receive the UNO Regent's Scholarship or another approved full tuition scholarship.
 To inquire about Regents eligibility, please contact the Office of Financial Support and Scholarships.

 • US citizens or permanent US residents with current residency in Nebraska